jdcloudcom/en/documentation/Elastic-Compute/Availability-Group/Operation-Guide/Auto-Scaling/Disable-AS.md

 # Close Auto-Scaling

 ## Preconditions
-The Availability Group is currently enabled auto-scaling, and the current scaling Availability Group is in the “Normal” state, i.e. there is no ongoing scaling activity and the cooldown is complete.
+The Availability Group is currently enabled auto-scaling, and the current scaling Availability Group is in the "Normal" state, i.e. there is no ongoing scaling activity and the cooldown is complete.

 ## Operational Steps